 Rules – Page 11 of the Monster Manual

 Some legendary creatures and bosses have a special lair or home base.
 When the players encounter this enemy in their lair they are subject to special conditions called lair actions.
-At the top of the round a creature can use one of its lair action options.
+At initiative order 20, a creature can use one of its lair action options.
 They can only use one lair action per round.

 Compared to legendary actions, lair actions are simple to keep track of and use in combat.
 There are not any resources to keep track of and the only requirement is that the creatures must be within the lair for the actions to affect them.